|Ranking Assumption for 2020 Presidential election|

 win the presidential election.

 "sumvotes" is the sum of the electoral votes of all the states ranked above the state plus the state's vote.
 270 votes are needed to win.
-You can see that Arizona is the pivot state.
-If Biden takes Arizona and all the states ranked above it, he gets 270 votes.
-Of the states ranked below Arizona, he could also win by not taking Arizona, but taking Pennsylvania, Florida, or North Carolina.
+You can see that Michigan is the pivot state.
+If Biden takes Michigan and all the states ranked above it, he gets 279 votes.
+Of the states ranked below Michigan, he could also win by not taking Michigan, but taking Arizona, where he is favored.
 This would, of course, violate the ranking assumption.

-There is evidence that traders are more or less using the ranking assumption.
-According to the ranking assumption, the probability that the Democrats get a majority in the electoral college is the probability that they win the pivot state, Arizona, which is 65.
-On the Predictit website, the market-based probability that the Democrats win the presidential election (in the electoral college) is 59, close to 65.
+According to the ranking assumption, the probability that the Democrats get a majority in the electoral college is the probability that they win the pivot state, Michigan, which is 67.
+On the Predictit website, the market-based probability that the Democrats win the presidential election (in the electoral college) is 64, close to 67.
+So the market participants are roughly using the ranking assumption.

 Table 1 gives more details.